 - Full Policy Documentation – Personal Accident

 Applications are generally received and processed on a monthly basis.
 Below is a table outlining the upcoming policy start dates, fees (includes membership and insurance) and the closing date for applications for each round.
-Policies can be taken out outside of these rounds with a two business day turn around, however an administrative surcharge will apply.
+Policies can be taken out outside of these rounds by selected the start immediately option on the form.

 - Installers and Conservators engaged in activities related to professional practice.
 This cover is designed for those who are working to install another artists’ work or conserve artworks.